girobusan/latid-site/src/docs/file_meta.md

 ---
 title: File metadata
+date: 2021.01.13 10:21
+section: 01.08
+excerpt: <p>You can add any metadata to your pages, for any use.
+Custom meta may work well for maintaining non-standard site structure and|or navigation.
+Some metadata used by engine, including those:</p>
 ---
 You can add any metadata to your pages, for any use.
 Custom meta may work well for maintaining non-standard site structure and|or navigation.
 Some metadata used by engine, including those:
 <!--cut-->